 Seven seconds from living the dream to finis.

 I'm not sure.

 A couple of thoughts.
 LT Jack Watson was 27, ENS John Graham 24.
 They did not grow old.
-Not counting the eight men who died at Desert One (who weren't part of the Nimitz crew), the ship lost nine men on that deployment.
+The ship lost nine men on that deployment.
 CDR Dave Formo and LCDR Nick Delello of VF-41.
 LTJG Mark Gontkovic and LTJG Tony Bilotti of VA-35.
 LT Bobby Dark of VAQ-134.
-AZ2 K. Tucker of VA-82 and MS3 W. Saxton of S-2 division.
+AZ2 Kevin Tucker of VA-82 and MS3 William Saxton of S-2 division.